DevOpsWithAlii/90DaysOfDevOps/README.md

 ## Steps:

 - Fork[https://github.com/LondheShubham153/90DaysOfDevOps/fork] the Repo.
-- Learn Everyday and add your learnings in the day wisee folders...
+- Learn Everyday and add your learnings in the day wisee folders.....
 - Check out what others are Learning and help/learn from them.
 - Showcase your learnings on LinkedIn